Canon M100 vs T4i

 It is notable that the M100 offers wifi support, while the T4i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the T4i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
+Both the M100 and the T4i have been discontinued, but can regularly be found used on eBay.
+The T4i was replaced by the Canon T5i, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon M100 better than the Canon T4i or vice versa?
 The listing below highlights the relative strengths of the two models.